rpm-software-management/dnf/doc/conf_ref.rst

     URL of a proxy server to connect through.
 If none is specified then direct connection is used (the default).

+``sslverify``
+    boolean

+    When enabled, remote SSL connections are verified.
+If the client can not be authenticated connecting fails and the given repo is not used further.
+On False, SSL connections can be used but are not verified.
+Default is True.

 .. _throttle-label:

 ``throttle``